towhee-io/towhee/README.md

 &nbsp;

 [Towhee](https://towhee.io) makes it easy to build neural data processing pipelines for AI applications.
-We provide several hundred models, algorithms, and transformations as standard pipeline building blocks.
+We provide several hundred models, algorithms, and transformations that can be used as standard pipeline building blocks.
-You can prototype your pipeline with our Pythonic API, and use Towhee to automatically optimize it for production-ready environments.
+You can use Towhee's Pythonic API to build a prototype of your pipeline and automatically optimize it for production-ready environments.

-:art:&emsp;**Various Modalities:** We support data processing on different modalities, such as images, videos, text, audio, molecular structures, etc.
+:art:&emsp;**Various Modalities:** Towhee supports data processing on a variety of modalities, including images, videos, text, audio, molecular structures, etc.

-:mortar_board:&emsp;**SOTA Models:** We provide SOTA models across 5 fields (CV, NLP, Multimodal, Audio, Medical), 15 tasks, 140+ model architectures, 700+ pretrained models.
-These include BERT, CLIP, ViT, SwinTransformer, MAE, data2vec, etc.
+:mortar_board:&emsp;**SOTA Models:** Towhee provides SOTA models across 5 fields (CV, NLP, Multimodal, Audio, Medical), 15 tasks, and 140+ model architectures.
+These include BERT, CLIP, ViT, SwinTransformer, MAE, and data2vec, all pretrained and ready to use.

-:package:&emsp;**Data Processing:** Towhee also provides traditional data processing methods that can be used together with neural network models to help you build practical data processing pipelines.
-Video decoding, audio slicing, frame sampling, feature vector dimension reduction, model ensemble, and database operations are a small sample of the different operators we provide.
+:package:&emsp;**Data Processing:** Towhee also provides traditional methods alongside neural network models to help you build practical data processing pipelines.
+We have a rich pool of operators available, such as video decoding, audio slicing, frame sampling, feature vector dimension reduction, ensembling, and database operations.

-:snake:&emsp;**Pythonic API:** Towhee includes a pythonic method-chaining API for describing custom data processing pipelines.
-We also support schemas, making processing unstructured data as easy as handling tabular data.
+:snake:&emsp;**Pythonic API:** Towhee includes a Pythonic method-chaining API for describing custom data processing pipelines.
+We also support schemas, which makes processing unstructured data as easy as handling tabular data.

 ## What's New

-**v0.7.1 Jul.1,2022**
+**v0.7.1 Jul.
+1, 2022**
 * Add one image embedding model:
 [*MPViT*](https://towhee.io/image-embedding/mpvit).
 * Add two video retrieval models: